-The Federation of State Beef Councils represents the 44 Qualified State Beef Councils.
-Collectively, the QSBCs include over 700 state board members and these board members represent a wide range of industry organizations and every segment of the beef industry.
+The Federation of State Beef Councils represents the 43 Qualified State Beef Councils.
+Collectively, the QSBCs include more than 700 state board members and these board members represent a wide range of industry organizations and every segment of the beef industry.
 The Federation is a division of the National Cattlemen’s Beef Association (NCBA), which is a contractor to the Beef Checkoff Program.
 The program is administered by the Cattlemen’s Beef Board, with oversight provided by the U.S. Department of Agriculture.

-To build beef demand by inspiring, unifying and supporting an effective state and national Checkoff partnership.
+• To build beef demand by inspiring, unifying and supporting an effective and coordinated state and national Checkoff partnership.

 Statement of Beliefs

-- We believe in the success of a strong state and national partnership resulting in increased consumer demand for beef and higher consumer confidence.
+- We believe in the power of a strong state and national partnership resulting in increased consumer demand for beef.

 The Federation began in 1963, and its home was further defined in the Beef Promotion and Research Order as the Beef Industry Council (BIC) of the National Live Stock and Meat Board (NLSMB), or any successor organization to the Beef Industry Council, which includes its state affiliates the Qualified State Beef Councils (QSBCs).
 In 1996 the industry recommended merging the BIC and the National Cattlemen’s Association to create efficiencies and develop one voice for the beef industry.